novoalab/codonAutocorrelation/README.md

 # codonAutocorrelation
 Compute codon autocorrelation (aka codon covariation, codon reuse, codon pair usage) from fasta sequences

+This code was used in the analyses of the manuscript 'Elucidation of codon usage signatures across the domains of life', available here: https://doi.org/10.1093/molbev/msz124

 ## What's included
 - Scripts to compute and analyze codon autocorrelation from fasta sequences
 - Output: 3 types of measurements: